official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-containment would not solve the pressing issue of ensuring that the basic needs of the Iraqi people were met; and that, although there had been “an extensive exchange of correspondence”, she hoped it would be “possible to have the opportunity to discuss these very difficult issues with Ministerial colleagues”.313 Mr Phillip Barton, a No.10 Private Secretary, advised Mr Blair that there was no need for a DOP discussion “unless you [Mr Blair] particularly want one”.314 Mr Blair endorsed the conclusions of
+containment would not solve the pressing issue of ensuring that the basic needs of the Iraqi people were met; and that, although there had been “an extensive exchange of correspondence”, she hoped it would be “possible to have the opportunity to discuss these very difficult issues with Ministerial colleagues”.[^313] Mr Phillip Barton, a No.10 Private Secretary, advised Mr Blair that there was no need for a DOP discussion “unless you [Mr Blair] particularly want one”.[^314] Mr Blair endorsed the conclusions of

-313 Letter Smith to Packenham, 24 May 1999, ‘Iraq, the Way Forward’.
+[^313]: Letter Smith to Packenham, 24 May 1999, ‘Iraq, the Way Forward’.
-314 Minute Barton to Prime Minister, 27 May 1999, ‘Iraq: Future Strategy’.
+[^314]: Minute Barton to Prime Minister, 27 May 1999, ‘Iraq: Future Strategy’.

 176

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-the Joint Memorandum,315 and a revised draft UNSCR, including language on sanctions suspension, was agreed.316
+the Joint Memorandum,[^315] and a revised draft UNSCR, including language on sanctions suspension, was agreed.[^316]

 ## Resolution 1284 (1999)
 806. Throughout 1999, debate and negotiation continued in the UN Security Council